 Building a Positive Reinforcement Plan

 Creating a good training plan for your aggressive dog is all about positive reinforcement.
-This approach encourages good behavior and builds trust between you and your pet.
+This approach encourages good behaviour and builds trust between you and your pet.
 It’s important to have a reward system that fits your dog’s likes and how they respond to training.

 Establishing a Reward System